 The first pilot plant was put into operation in 2019 in Halle at our Hellebroek distribution centre.
-With success: the basil plants from our vertical farm have been available since March 2020 in the Bio-Planet shops and online shops, under the Boni private label.
-The high-tech installation currently has room for 250,000 plants.
+With success: the basil plants from our vertical farm have been available from March 2020 to July 2022 in the Bio-Planet shops and online shops, under the Boni private label.
+The high-tech installation had room for 250,000 plants.

 Advantages of vertical farming